tomaszewskimarcin/laboratoryRest/README.md

 # laboratoryREST

-A RESTful service with MongoDB for laboratories.
+A simple RESTful service with MongoDB for laboratories.